NIRISS GR700XD Grism

 tools or package parameters.

 The GR700XD grism generates 3 spectral orders of cross-dispersed spectra for a single target.
-The 1st spectral order covers wavelengths 0.9 to 2.8 μm with R ≈ 700, and the 2nd order covers wavelengths 0.6 to 1.4 μm at R ≈ 1,t400.
+The 1st spectral order covers wavelengths 0.9 to 2.8 μm with R ≈ 700, and the 2nd order covers wavelengths 0.6 to 1.4 μm at R ≈ 1,400.
 At longer wavelengths the spectral orders overlap.
-The 3rd order peaks ~0.6 μm, mostly beyond the sensitivity range of the detector, and will thus likely be too faint to be scientifically useful
+The 3rd order peaks ~0.6 μm, mostly beyond the sensitivity range of the detector, and is not currently calibrated for scientific observations.

 The spectra can be obtained in 2 subarray configurations, with the 96 × 2048 subarray (SUBSTRIP96) used when only the 1st order spectra needs to be recorded or for bright targets that require very fast timing readouts.
 The nominal subarray is 256 × 2048 (SUBSTRIP256) which captures both the 1st and 2nd orders which are the most useful for science observations.
 Full frame readout is also supported.